Graduate Student Instructor Overview

 GSI’s are also expected to meet with excused absent students to review missed material.
 (1 hour/week).
 Regular meetings with instructor to monitor progress, discuss efficacy, and student concerns should take an hour per week. (.5 hour/week) Weekly work commitment will average 7.5 to 9.49 hours.

-Required qualifications: GPA 3.0 or above; proficiency with freehand studio-drawing, and ability to communicate about design.
+Required Qualifications: GPA 3.0 or above; proficiency with freehand studio-drawing, and ability to communicate about design.
 Please include in cover letter the courses taken relevant to hand drawing.

-Desired qualifications: GPA 3.5 or above, strong academic record in architectural or art drawing courses.
+Desired Qualifications: GPA 3.5 or above, strong academic record in architectural or art drawing courses.

-Eligible: Masters students in Architecture and Urban Design.
+Eligibility: Masters students in Architecture and Urban Design.

 Arch 323 — History of Architecture

-Positions: up to 2 positions
+Positions: up to 4

 This course is the second in the undergraduate two-course sequence (Arch 313/323) surveying the history of architecture from antiquity to the present.
 This course will provide an introduction to global architecture and urbanism from the 16th century to the present.
 A major theme will be architectural engagements with such global contexts as imperialism, colonialism, capitalism and modernization.
 Rather than assuming that these contexts simply pre-exist and shape architecture, the course will pursue the co-constitutive interactions between architecture and its various economic, political, social and cultural surrounds.
 In exploring these interactions, the course will present architectural history not as an empirically-verifiable record, but as a discursive representation of the past, a mediation of present concerns, and a production of possible futures: a project that can open up new ways of thinking about and practicing architecture.

 GSI Responsibilities: GSIs will run discussion sections, assist in drafting assignments and exams, and grade student work.
+Weekly work commitment will average 7.5 to 9.49 hours.

 Required Qualifications: Knowledge of the history of architecture; strong writing skills; classes/background in architecture.
 Phd or MSci students are preferred in this course, but M.Arch students are considered, and have been appointed